 How Much Money Do You Need to Live in Trinidad?

-You’d need roughly $1,129 monthly to live in Trinidad and Tobago; aiming for about $776 net covers basics, though rent varies ($549 city center, $365 outside), plus utilities ~$60 and transport ~$59.
+You need roughly $1,129 per month to live in Trinidad and Tobago.
+Aiming for about $776 net covers the basics, though rent varies ($549 city center, $365 outside), plus utilities of about $60 and transport near $59.

 What Is the Average Price of a House in Trinidad and Tobago?